Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

 \subsubsection{Statement of Propositions}

-In this section, we give complete statement of all general propositions used for establishing \cref{thm:s2}.
+In this section, we give the statements of all propositions used for establishing \cref{thm:s2}.
 The first proposition states that the $\epsilon$-covering number of $\mathcal{B}_{\mathcal{G}}$ under $L_2(\mathbb{P}_n)$ is uniformly with polynomial order in terms of $\sigma_n$ and $\epsilon$.
 This result was first established as Theorem 2.1 in \citet{steinwart_explicit_2006}.